 The management-level monitoring and research is designed to provide information for making adaptive management decisions related to the impact of land and water management actions on the vegetation community.
 Ideally, there will be vegetation sampling both before and after the management action is implemented.
-In addition, sampling both managed and control areas will facilitate the analysis of vegetation data for determining the influence of management on the vegetation community.
-It is not expected that every area receiving management actions will require vegetation sampling.
+In addition, sampling both managed and control areas will facilitate the analysis of vegetation data for determining the influence of management actions will require vegetation sampling.